Toronto Transit Commission fares: Presto fare media (2007–present)

-Current fare arrangements
+Fare arrangements

 Proof of payment (1990–present)

 POP was introduced on the Queen streetcar lines in 1990 to make better use of the Articulated Light Rail Vehicles on the line.
 Prior to August 2014, the POP system was limited to the Queen routes because these routes do not enter a fare-paid terminal of subway stations, due to concerns of further fare evasion.
 POP is incompatible with the paperless transfer system used by the rail system.
 The POP system was extended to the 510 Spadina route on 31 August 2014 coinciding with the introduction on that day of new Flexity Outlook streetcars; this is because operators on these vehicles are in a closed cab and are not responsible for fare collection and do not normally issue paper POP transfers.
 The 504 King followed on 1 January 2015, and the 509 Harbourfront route also became POP on 29 March 2015 when the Flexity streetcars were added on that line.
 Since mid-2015, route 511 Bathurst had operated occasionally on a POP system during special events, such as the 2015 Pan American Games and the annual Canadian National Exhibition, when the Flexity Outlook streetcars are used on that line.

-Since 14 December 2015, all TTC streetcar lines, including streetcar replacement shuttle buses, have operated on a proof-of-payment (POP) system at all times, in which case fare payments are treated on an honour system and passengers must carry proof that they have paid the correct fares to show during random spot checks (which can take place on board a vehicle or at subway stations served by streetcar routes).
+Since 14 December 2015, all TTC streetcar lines, including streetcar replacement shuttle buses, have operated on a proof-of-payment system at all times, in which case fare payments are treated on an honour system and passengers must carry proof that they have paid the correct fares to show during random spot checks (which can take place onboard a vehicle or at subway stations served by streetcar routes).
 Passengers with POP can board at any door of the vehicle.
 Forms of POP include a paper POP (which also serves as a transfer receipt); a validated TTC senior, student, or youth ticket; or a tapped-in Presto, credit or debit card.

 Upon request, passengers must present POP.
 TTC staff such as fare inspectors or special constables who conduct random fare inspections also carry handheld verification machines which give them the ability to verify valid fare payments made by Presto, credit or debit card and check transaction history.
 A summons, such as a fine, can be issued if passengers fail to produce POP upon request.